 18. Ice Cream Chocolate Sensations

 There are often line-ups out the door at Chocolate Sensations located on Grand River Street.
-They not only serve delicious gourmet chocolate treats, they also have fantastic ice cream.
+They not only serve delicious gourmet chocolate treats but they also have fantastic ice cream.
+If you have a sweet tooth, this is the place to pop into for more than just ice cream, it has delicious chocolates where you can purchase a taste of Paris and bring it home with you.
 No visit to Paris would be complete without going inside to stock up on decadent candy.

 19. What’s the Scoop